ftqo/ftqo/README.md

 ### Henlo 🐣

-- 🍵 AMAB, Pronouns: Any
+- 🍵 AMAB, any pronouns
 - 🧠 I’m currently learning: Python, Java, and JavaScript (with React)
 - ✍️ How to reach me: fittscooo[at]gmail.com